Praveenphd/cmip6-extreme-rainfall-bias-correction-kovalam/README.md

 See requirements.txt.
 Install with:

 pip install -r requirements.txt

-Citation
+## Citation

-If you use this code or data, please cite the associated manuscript (details to be added upon publication).
+If you use this code or data, please cite the associated manuscript (details to be added upon publication), and this repository:

-Contact
+Bheeman, P. (2026). *CMIP6 Extreme Rainfall Bias Correction — Kovalam Basin* [Code and data].
+Zenodo. https://doi.org/10.5281/zenodo.22213807

 Praveenbalaji Bheeman — pb4338@srmist.edu.in
 Department of Civil Engineering, SRM Institute of Science and Technology